rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/default-custom-roles/_index.md

 {{% /tab %}}
 {{% /tabs %}}

-## Creating a Custom Global Role that Copies Rules from an Existing Role
+## Creating a Custom Global Role

 _Available as of v2.4.0_

+### Creating a Custom Global Role that Copies Rules from an Existing Role

 If you have a group of individuals that need the same level of access in Rancher, it can save time to create a custom global role in which all of the rules from another role, such as the administrator role, are copied into a new role.
 This allows you to only configure the variations between the existing role and the new role.